Based on 1 Reviews

 Saribung is situated in an isolated part of the Mustang region of Damodar Himal, close to the border of (Tibet).

 Trek to Saribung pass is rugged, cutting high into cliff sides and passes villages that have changed little over the centuries.

-Saribung Trek is possible to do in anti-clockwise for which the trek start from Nar-Phu Valley “a hidden valley” and then ascend to Saribung pass and enter in the Mustang” known as little Tibet in Nepal” and down to Jomsom or clockwise for which the trek start from Jomsom and follow Upper Mustang trail and descend to Nar-Phu valley and Besisahar to end.
+Saribung Trek is possible to do in anti-clockwise for which the trek start from Nar-Phu Valley “a hidden valley” and then rise to Saribung pass and enter in the Mustang” known as little Tibet in Nepal” and down to Jomsom or clockwise for which the trek start from Jomsom and follow Upper Mustang trail and descend to Nar-Phu valley and Besisahar to end.

 Furthermore, you can do also an expedition but you need to have special mountaineering permits.
 There are many passes with ice and crevasse in between the Damodar Kunda region to Nar Phu valley.
-Moreover, you can visit different villages, monasteries, culture, and Buddhism.
+Moreover, you can visit different localities, monasteries, culture, and Buddhism.

 From the pass you can see the spectacular mountain scenery including Saribung peak.
 Trek to Saribung la takes about 21 days if you don’t climb a saribung peak.
-This trek is possible to do in any time (except winter) during the year.
+This trek is possible to do at any time (except winter) during the year.

 The particular route is designed for adventure world travelers who wish to hike to upper mustang combine with Nar Phu but are not restricted in time.
 Email us if this itinerary does not suit you or if you wish to have a tailor-made customize itinerary.Day 1 Arrival at Kathmandu valley